brandonwilbert8/simple-monorepo/README.md

 # React + Node & Express 🚀

-Just a simple React + Node & Express application
+Just a really simple React + Node & Express application with a monorepo format

 ## How to run? 🙋‍♂️